Defending Your Teaching Credential

 Third, compile relevant evidence of rehabilitation, mitigation, and good character to confront the allegations and evidence against you.
 This should be targeted to alleged misconduct and basis for the adverse action.
-The educator should also review CTC's disciplinary guidelines for further understanding of how the allegation relates to the credential.
+The educator should also review CTC's proposed disciplinary guidelines for further understanding of how CTC relate an allegation to the credential.

 While doing so, one must be mindful that the Committee is already stretched beyond their means.
 The Committee is inundated with reports and supporting information.
 As such, your response should be specific to the investigative reports while considering the Committee's decision-making criteria.

 You required statement should be concise and specific.
 Includes dates, times, locations, and names of witnesses.
 It should be in the form of a declaration, signed under penalty of perjury.

 After reviewing the response from the teacher, the Committee of Credentials of the California Commission on Teacher Credentialing will issue a Notice of Committee Recommendation.
 This Notice will either (1) inform the educator that the matter is being recommended for dismissal or (2) inform the educator that the matter is being recommended for an adverse action and include what form of adverse action it will be recommending.